Babydoll

 A babydoll is a short, sleeveless, loose-fitting nightgown or negligee, intended as nightwear for women.
-It sometimes has formed cups called a bralette for cleavage with an attached, loose-fitting skirt falling in length usually between the belly button and upper thigh.
+It sometimes has formed cups called a bralette for cleavage with an attached, loose-fitting skirt falling in length usually around the upper thigh.
 The garment is often trimmed with lace, ruffles, appliques, marabou, bows, and ribbons, optionally with spaghetti straps.
 Sometimes it is made of sheer or translucent fabric such as nylon or chiffon or silk.

 History

 The creation of the super-short nightgown is attributed to the American lingerie designer Sylvia Pedlar, who produced them in 1942 in response to fabric shortages during World War II.
 Although her designs became known as "babydolls", Pedlar disliked the name and did not use it.